SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 The two turned to the rest of their friends, who looked confused as to what was going on.

-Pinkie explained, “Rarity and I are together,” then smiled, happy to share the news.
+Pinkie explained, “Rarity and I are together; in a relationship,” then smiled, happy to share the news.

 Immediately, the two ponies were showered in congratulations and cheers, their friends excited for them.
-Their smiles grew as a group hug forms, both ponies feeling accepted and loved.
+Their smiles grew as a group hug formed, both ponies feeling accepted and loved.

 After the hug was over, Pinkie let go of Rarity; excitedly exclaiming, “let’s get this party started!” as she hopped over to a turntable, pressing the start button; a second later, music started playing.